mieweb/docs/content/functions/system-administration/security/my-settings.md

 * DataSend Queue Limit:  sets the datasend queue limits affecting the error and complete routes.
 * Primary Patient Language: Can auto-complete to see the preferred language for patient's in your system.
 * Show Global Templates: If ‘yes' then the ‘Global templates' for the Show Saved Templates functionality throughout the system will show the global templates for the system.
 If set to ‘no' then only your personal saved templates will show for this functionality and won't show the ‘global' templates of other users.
+* Use enhanced CCDA viewer: If enabled, it will open the CDA document in a "CDA Viewer" mode instead of just streaming out to the browser.
+* Display Insurance in Header: Displays a chart's primary and secondary insurances in the dark grey patient header.
+* Flowsheet "Most Recent" Source: Some encounter sections (such as the Physical Exam encounter section) offer a "Set all to most recent" icon/function.
+When that icon/function is selected to be used, the contents will populate into the flowsheet based on what the provider's preference is set for this.

+   * Any previous result for the observation: will populate the last most recent value (content) ever entered for that observation, no matter where it was entered (encounter, chart tab, import, etc) for that specific chart.
+   * Only results from encounters w/ same provider: will do the same as the above option, but limited to only observations that were entered on encounters with the same provider as the current encounter using this icon/function.

 #### Meds/Allergies